Study in Buenos Aires with IFSA

 IFSA’s Study in Buenos Aires program provides a compelling curriculum that’s taught in English and focuses on business, economics, psychology, neuroscience, and Spanish.
 Crafted for U.S. degree requirements and contemporary hot topics, you can select four to five IFSA classes for a total of 12-15 U.S. semester credit hours.

-All courses are worth 3 U.S. semester credits and open to all students without prerequisites.
+All classes are open to all students without prerequisites.
 Classes may vary by semester based on faculty availability and student interest.

 Brain, Drugs, and Addiction